saurya96/Medicinal-plant/README.md

- <br>World Medicinal Plants Website</br>
-<br>This project is a simple Medicinal Plant Information Website built using HTML, CSS, JavaScript, and DOM manipulation. </br>
+ <br>World Medicinal Plants Website</br>.<br>This project is a simple Medicinal Plant Information Website built using HTML, CSS, JavaScript, and DOM manipulation. </br>
 <br>It allows users to search for medicinal plants and learn about their scientific names, family, active compounds, primary uses, and diseases they can help treat.</br>